-Fenella is currently based in a studio at Persistence Works in Sheffield where she designs and produces her work.
+Fenella is currently based at South Hill Park Arts Centre where she is the Silversmithing & Jewellery Artist in Residence and Tutor.
 Previous to this Fenella gained a first from her BA Hons degree in Metalwork and Jewellery from Sheffield Hallam University before then taking on a postgraduate Silversmithing residency at Bishopsland Educational Trust in South Oxfordshire.
-Fenella’s work can be seen at various exhibitions and shows throughout the year as well as at Yorkshire Artspace Open studios which take place twice a year.
+Fenella’s work can be seen and purchased at various Exhibitions and shows throughout the year as well as through her online Shop.

 Awards & CommiSsions